• About Us

 • Cook bacon in a large skillet over medium heat until bacon is crispy.
 Drain on a paper towel-lined plate.
 Remove all but about 2 tablespoon of bacon grease.

-• Heat the bacon grease and then add onions and cook until soft and translucent, about 5 minutes.
+• Heat the bacon grease, then add onions and cook until soft and translucent, about 5 minutes.

 • Stir in the cooked bacon, BBQ sauce, brown sugar, beef stock, brisket, molasses, maple syrup, beans, tomatoes, mustard, salt, and pepper, and bring to a boil.

-• Cover with foil and place in oven and bake for 90 minutes.
+• Cover with foil and place in the oven, and bake for 90 minutes.

 • Remove from oven and let rest for at least 10 minutes.
-Remove lid/foil and stir with wooden spoon.
-Sauce will have thickened.
+Remove lid/foil and stir with a wooden spoon.
+The sauce will have thickened.
 Serve warm.

 Nutrition